 Punch Line: Tilt-Shift blur effect to enhance the subject in an attractive way.

 Why is background blur in Photoshop special?

 Every editing that we do gets more attractive with a finishing touch.
 We have not added any kind of additional effect in the tutorial.
-You can use adjustment layers like Photo Filter, Channel Mixer or Color Lookup for more dramatic effects.
+You can use adjustment layers like Photo Filter, Channel Mixer, or Color Lookup for more dramatic effects.
 Also, you can use the Gaussian blur for a different effect.
-Noise addition and Boker Effect also gives an image a little more extra touch.
-It is better to learn the effects addition and their utilization well before you apply them on to images.
+Noise addition and Boker Effect also give an image a little more extra touch.
+It is better to learn the effects of addition and their utilization well before you apply them to images.
 Try to work non-destructive.
-You will have the freedom of working as you can go back anytime you need.
+You will have the freedom to work as you can go back anytime you need.

-Background blurring procedure has more ways to perform excluding these two.
+Background blurring procedure has more ways to be performed excluding these two.
 You can add more effects with the blur according to your will.
 One of the most used is the digital bokeh effect in Photoshop.
-You can download bokeh effect Photoshop action free from some websites.
-The effect gives more brightness of some areas in the blurred background or layer.
+You can download bokeh effect Photoshop action for free from some websites.
+The effect gives more brightness to some areas in the blurred background or layer.
 You can also add noise if the subject got a similar kind of noise.
 However, the whole procedure is up to you.
 Use your imagination and creativity to give your image a proper blur and effect as well.

 How to blur the background in photoshop?

 Ans: Photoshop tools and techniques are rich in applying blur effects on the image effectively.
 In the blur gallery, you will see five types of blur.
 Before applying the blur, learn the effects well of each type for perfection.